Law school in the United States: Curriculum

 These basic courses are intended to provide an overview of the broad study of law.
 Not all ABA-approved law schools offer all of these courses in the 1L year; for example, many schools do not offer constitutional law and/or criminal law until the second and third years.
 Most schools also require Evidence but rarely offer the course to first-year students.
 Some schools combine legal research and legal writing into a single year-long "lawyering skills" course, which may also include a small oral argument component.

 Because the first year curriculum is always fixed, most schools do not allow 1L students to select their own course schedules, and instead hand them their schedules at new student orientation.

 At most schools, the grade for an entire course depends upon the outcome of only one or two examinations, usually in essay form, which are administered via students' laptop computers in the classroom with the assistance of specialized software.
 Some professors may use multiple choice exams in part or in full if the course material is suitable for it (e.g., professional responsibility).
 Legal research and writing courses tend to have several major projects (some graded, some not) and a final exam in essay form.
 Most schools impose a mandatory grade curve (see below).

-After the first year, law students are generally free to pursue different fields of legal study.
-All law schools offer (or try to offer) a broad array of upper-division courses in areas of substantive law like administrative law, corporate law, international law, admiralty law, intellectual property law, and tax law, and in areas of procedural law not normally covered in the first year, like criminal procedure and remedies.
-Many law schools also offer upper-division practical training courses in client counseling, trial advocacy, appellate advocacy, and alternative dispute resolution.
-Depending upon the law school, practical training courses may involve fictional exercises in which students interact with each other or with volunteer actors playing clients, witnesses, and judges, or real-world cases at legal clinics.

-Graduation is the assured outcome for the majority of students who pay their tuition on time, behave honorably and responsibly, maintain a minimum per-semester unit count and grade point average, take required upper-division courses, and successfully complete a certain number of units by the end of their sixth semester.